nmsutton/MazeRunner/README.md

 # MazeRunner
 Neuroscience modeling of spatial memory using a 3d mouse maze simulation.

+Note: this project is currently in an early development stage.

 ## 3d Maze

 A maze has been built in Unreal Engine 4 (UE4).
 UE4 offers many advantages in simulation capabilities as well as being able to be controlled directly through C++ source code.